kkiermasz/AttributedStringBuilder/README.md

 # AttributedStringBuilder

-AttributedStringBuilder is a simple builder that makes composing NSAttributedStringBuilder pleasant.
+AttributedStringBuilder is a simple builder that makes composing NSAttributedString pleasant.

 ## Features